 The Confucius Institute at LSBU is the world's first Confucius Institute for Traditional Chinese Medicine.
 It is part of a global network of institutes committed to providing Chinese language and cultural teaching resources to foreign Chinese learners and to contribute to the development of multiculturalism.
 The occasion also marked the recent upgrading of LSBU’s CITCM as a Model Confucius Institute, the first in the UK to be given this prestigious status.

 Children from Highgate Primary School, Goldsmiths Confucius Institute for Dance and Performance, and St Joseph’s College welcomed Madame Liu with performances including traditional Chinese dance and storytelling.
 Each school is part of the CITCM’s network of 46 institutions across London that run Chinese culture workshops.
 Also joining the welcome party were LSBU’s current Chinese students from partner universities across China.
-The Vice-Premier’s arrival was marked by a display of Chinese ceremonial drumming before she was taken on a tour of the new Caxton House facility, which includes acupuncture treatment rooms, teaching space and a photographic exhibition of the CITCM’s work since it was opened at LSBU in 2008.
+The Vice-Premier’s arrival was marked by a display of Chinese ceremonial drumming before she was taken on a tour of the new Caxton House facility, which includes teaching space and a photographic exhibition of the CITCM’s work since it was opened at LSBU in 2008.

 Madame Liu cut the ribbon to officially open the newly renovated building, and also generously gifted the university with 100 opportunities for its students to travel to China as part of their studies.

 LSBU Vice-Chancellor Professor David Phoenix said: “I have worked with colleagues in China for a number of years and believe there are great benefits for London South Bank University, and the rest of the UK economy, from partnerships between China and the UK.